darkweak/souin/README.md

   distributed: true # Use Olric distributed storage
   headers: # Default headers concatenated in stored keys
     - Authorization
-  olric: # If distributed is set to true, you have to define the olric part
+  olric: # If distributed is set to true, you'll have to define the olric section
     url: 'olric:3320' # Olric server
   regex:
     exclude: 'ARegexHere' # Regex to exclude from cache
-log_level: INFO # Logs verbosity [ DEBUG, INFO, WARN, ERROR, DPANIC, PANIC, FATAL, debug, info, warn, error, dpanic, panic, fatal ]
+log_level: INFO # Logs verbosity [ DEBUG, INFO, WARN, ERROR, DPANIC, PANIC, FATAL ], case do not matter
 ssl_providers: # The {providers}.json to use
   - traefik
 urls: